-What I learned from military changed my life.
+What I learned from the military changed my life.
 I learned so much.
 Being in the military for six years changed my life and if you add the four years of my college officer training you could say a decade of my life was dedicated to the military.
-I learned so many things about the world, others and myself.
+What I learned from the military could be written in so many ways.
+I learned so many things about the world, others, and myself.
 Some things you would expect and others maybe not.
 I traveled across the United States and a foreign country.
 All the while learning about the different cultures and climates.

 What I learned from the military…

 - Where to go in a base attack.

 - The proper way to say hello in Dari one of the languages of Afghanistan (As-salamu alaykum).
 And if you visit most of the Muslim world you would say the same thing.

 - How to break apart a 9mm, clean it, put it back together, and shoot it, same goes for an M16 and an M4.

 - Acronyms, some acronyms are even hidden inside of acronyms.
 For example MATV, the M stands for MRAP.